 Mr. McIntyre, Assistant Superintendent of Business and Operations, reported that the food service RFPs are due tomorrow, Friday, at 2:00 p.m.
-He stated that the food services committee consists of Mrs. Hood, Dr. Kinzer, Deanna Wheeler, John Brickey, and himself.
-Mr. McIntyre said that once the process is wrapped up, the business office will make a recommendation to the Board for consideration and then they will move on to the custodial contract.
-He mentioned that the finance committee meeting is Monday, May 23rd, at 4:00 PM and the business office will present a preliminary budget at that time before it goes to the full Board.
+He stated that that once the process is wrapped up, the business office will make a recommendation to the Board for consideration and then they will move on to the custodial contract.
+He mentioned that the finance committee meeting is Monday, May 23rd, at 4:00 PM.